varya/varya.github.com/content/posts/design-systems-review/index.md

 meta:
   desc: >
-    Design systems standardise and simplify the process of interface design and development, they bring new approaches and form their own ecosystem.
-However, there is no solid understanding of the concepts and terms forming the design systems.
-To solve the term inconsistency and provide structured professional language, this article focuses on the vocabulary used in the design systems domain by observing a range of materials on the topic, from both academic and popular sources.
+    Design systems are a powerful tool for standardizing and simplifying the process of interface design and development.
+They bring new approaches and form their own ecosystem, but there is often confusion about the concepts and terms used in the field.
+In order to address this issue and provide a more structured and professional language, this article will review the vocabulary used in the design systems domain.
+    We will draw from a range of materials, including academic and popular sources, to provide a comprehensive overview of the key terms and concepts.
 ---

 <div data-excerpt>